oneapi-src/oneDAL/_sources/dev_guide/algorithms/k_nearest_neighbors/k-nearest-neighbors-knn-classifier.rst.txt

 Details
 =======

-The library provides kNN classification based on multidimensional binary search tree (K-D tree, where D means the dimension and K means the number of dimensions in the feature space).
-For more details, see [James2013]_, [Patwary2016]_.

 Given n feature vectors :math:`x_1 = (x_{11}, \ldots, x_{1p}), \ldots, x_n = (x_{n1}, \ldots, x_{np})` of size :math:`p` and a vector
 of class labels :math:`y = (y_1, \ldots, y_n)`, where :math:`y_i \in \{0, 1, \ldots, C-1\}`
 and :math:`C` is the number of classes, describes the